shndrs/EZProgressHUD/README.md

 ![cocoapods](https://img.shields.io/badge/CocoaPods-compatible-000000.svg)
 ![release-date](https://img.shields.io/github/release-date/shndrs/EZProgressHUD)

-As we said in short description, this is a very cool customizable and easy to use activity indicator for iOS and guess what!!??
-Android Application(coming soon...) hope you guys enjoy it 😊😊
+As we said in short description, this is a very cool customizable and easy to use activity indicator for iOS applications

 ![AntColony-C](https://user-images.githubusercontent.com/34839080/60947619-34a6f900-a306-11e9-84d3-88327e42ac80.gif)
 ![HNK-C](https://user-images.githubusercontent.com/34839080/60947609-32dd3580-a306-11e9-939d-0489651cbbed.gif)